openego/eGon-data/CONTRIBUTING.rst

 conventions in the `PEP 8 Style Guide
 <https://www.python.org/dev/peps/pep-0008/#documentation-strings>`_ on
 documentation strings.
-Additionally every Python script needs to comprise a header describing the general functionality and objective and including information on copyright, license and authors.
+Additionally every Python script needs to contain a header describing the general functionality and objective and including information on copyright, license and authors.